Forensic anthropology is an application of anatomical science (bones, skeletons etc.) of anthropology and its various sub-fields into legal matters.

 In 1976, T. D. Stewart (1901–1907) defined forensic anthropology as “that branch of physical anthropology, which, for forensic purposes, deals with the identification of more or less skeletonized remains known to be, or suspected of being, human”.

-Recently the scope of forensic anthropology broadens as their demand in various fields is increasing day by day.
-Forensic anthropology involved in every aspect of human remains.
+Recently the scope of forensic anthropology broadens as the demand in various fields is increasing day by day.
+Forensic anthropology is involved in every aspect of human remains.

 For a better understanding of forensic anthropology, just go through the Introduction to Anthropology.

 Work of forensic anthropologists

 Forensic anthropologists assist police and also works in museum and universities as researchers.
 They are involved in the identification of human remains (decomposed, burned, unrecognized bodies in case of mass destruction etc.) found at a crime scene or any other place.

 They play important role in the death investigation.
 Their knowledge of the human body helps them in building a better investigation report.